 Miir Bottle ($29.95; miir.com)

 The Miir also did well in thermoregulation, outdoing both the Yeti and Sigg.
-It lost a lot of points during the drop test, during which the lid broke on the first drop.
+However, it lost favor during the drop test, when the lid broke on the first drop.
 We didn’t test wide-mouth Miir bottles, only the standard.
 If you’re careful, Miir is a great option for a smaller, portable bottle.

 This bottle performed well during the temperature tests, just about matching the Yeti Rambler.
 It’s a good-looking bottle featuring a lid with a locking mechanism and a built-in tea filter.
 Where it really fell apart was when we dropped it on that lid.
 It broke on the first drop.
 You can normally order replacement lids (though they’re out of stock now), but compared to the other bottles it just wasn’t sturdy enough.

 This bottle is beautiful, scoring the highest in pure design.
 But it’s also expensive and scored the lowest in our testing, especially in thermoregulation, where it had the third-worst score after the Takeyas.
 The lid shattered on the drop test.

 This bottle performed rather well in keeping water cold, but not nearly as well with hot water.
 The lid also fared really well during the drops, but the body got large dents on the bottom.
 What brought its score down were the little things: not as many sizes, lids or color options; it was on the heavier side; and it wasn’t as easy to carry.